AxelNorgren/AxelNorgren.github.io/_teaching/microeconomics-2025.md

 location: "Linköping, Sweden"
 ---

-Undergraduate course in microeconomics at Linköping University, autumn 2025.
+Undergraduate course in microeconomics at Linköping University, autumn 2025 and will again in autumn 2026.
 The course covers core microeconomic theory with a focus on market structure and international trade.

 ## Responsibilities